-- 8. If you selected SSI: - a.
-On traditional installation worksheet 1 (Table 1 on page 16): - 1) Record the number of members you wish to install (must be 1 to 4). - 2) Record the name of your SSI cluster (must be 1 to 8 alphanumeric characters). - b.
-On traditional installation worksheet 6 (Table 6 on page 18): - Select First-Level if you intend to IPL your SSI cluster members in first-level LPARs.
+- 9. If you selected SSI: - a.
+On traditional installation worksheet 1 (Table 1 on page 17): - i) Record the number of members you wish to install (must be 1 to 4). - ii) Record the name of your SSI cluster (must be 1 to 8 alphanumeric characters). - b.
+On traditional installation worksheet 5 (Table 5 on page 19): - i) Select First-Level if you intend to IPL your SSI cluster members in first-level LPARs.
 Otherwise, select Second-Level.
-An SSI cluster can be installed to IPL all members in first-level LPARs or to IPL all members second-level from user IDs on an existing z/VM system. - 2) For each SSI member, record the following: - a) A member name, which: - Must be 1 to 8 alphanumeric characters - · Cannot start with a number, that is, the first character must be non-numeric - Cannot contain blanks - Cannot be NOSSI or NOSYS - Must have the last 7 characters be unique (different from all other member names).
+An SSI cluster can be installed to IPL all members in first-level LPARs or to IPL all members second-level from user IDs on an existing z/VM system. - ii) For each SSI member, record the following: - a) A member name, which: - Must be 1 to 8 alphanumeric characters - Cannot start with a number, that is, the first character must be non-numeric - · Cannot contain blanks - · Cannot contain the character string VMCPR - · Cannot be NOSSI or NOSYS - Must have the last 7 characters be unique (different from all other member names).